Metrics quickstart

 .

-Using Kubewarden Grafana dashboard
+Using the Kubewarden Grafana dashboard

-To import the dashboard into your environment, you can download the JSON file from the Grafana website or from the repository:
+To import the dashboard into your environment, you can download the JSON file from the Grafana website or the repository:

 curl https://github.com/kubewarden/policy-server/releases/latest/download/kubewarden-dashboard.json